midnightmeshllc/Midnight.SOAP.SDK/README.md

 ## Roadmap
 The roadmap for **Midnight.SOAP.SDK** includes:
-- Implement custom services for common combinations of other services.
-- Implement Aggregation services for reporting, analytics, and invoicing integrations.
 - Remove Serilog dependency and replace with Microsoft.Extensions.Logging for better compatibility with ASP.NET Core applications.
 - Implement additional features as requested by the community.
 - Enhance documentation with more examples and use cases.